smithy-lang/smithy/_sources/spec/http.rst.txt

-When using :ref:`event streams <event-streams>` and HTTP bindings, the :ref:`httpPayload <httppayload-trait>` trait MUST be applied to any input or output member referenced by the :ref:`inputeventstream-trait` and :ref:`outputeventstream-trait` of an operation.
+When using :ref:`event streams <event-streams>` and HTTP bindings, the :ref:`httpPayload <httppayload-trait>` trait MUST be applied to any input or output member targeted by the :ref:`eventStream-trait`.

-The following example defines an operation that uses an ``inputEventStream`` and HTTP bindings:
+The following example defines an operation that uses an input event stream and HTTP bindings:

 .. tabs::